defog-ai/defog-components/testing/README.md

 // date, month, month_short, test_year, test_date, year will be parsed as dates
 // value_a, value_b, value_c will be parsed as numbers
-// name and holiday will be parsed as a string const mockColumns = [
+// name and holiday will be parsed as a string
+// to add new columns, add them here + inside switch/case in the createData function const mockColumns = [
   "name",
   "date",